-11a Both were out of a job.
+11a Both were out of a job as a result of this judgment.

 1:12 The vine is dried up, and the fig tree languisheth; the pomegranate tree, the palm tree also, and the apple tree,^a even all the trees of the field, are withered:^b because joy is withered away from the sons of men.